Last Updated on 7 January 2026 by Cycloscope

 Best Multi-Hand Position Bikepacking Bar

-There are few brands in bikepacking that command more respect than Surly and when it comes to handlebars, it’s no different.
+There are a few brands in bikepacking that command more respect than Surly, and when it comes to handlebars, it’s no different.

-The Surly Moloko is consistently voted as one of the best handlebars for bikepacking, utilizing a popular style that provides multiple hand positions plus adequate bar space to attach bags, mirrors, and devices.
+The Surly Moloko is consistently voted one of the best handlebars for bikepacking, featuring a popular style that offers multiple hand positions and ample bar space for attaching bags, mirrors, and devices.

 Forged from the same CroMoly steel that made Surly bikes famous, these bars will survive the harshest conditions.